Strongly nonlinear Bernstein modes in graphene reveal plasmon-enhanced near-field magnetoabsorption: Experimental results

 Apart from the nonlinearity of the BM photoresponse, we have studied how it is affected by the polarization state of the incoming THz wave.
 Figure~\ref{fig4}a shows the photoresistance for right- and left-circularly polarized radiation.
 As expected, the CR photoresponse is well pronounced for the cyclotron-active radiation helicity only (red curve).
 In sharp contrast, the BM resonance has the same magnitude and shape for both helicities.
 A clearly distinct behavior of the CR and BM photosignals is also detected for the linearly polarized incoming radiation upon variation of the in-plane orientation of its electric field.
 Figure~\ref{fig4}b demonstrates that the photoresponse in the region of the CR is nearly unaffected by the orientation of the incoming radiation, characterized by the azimuth angle $\alpha$, defined in the inset.
 In contrast, the magnitude of the BM resonance turns out to be strongly $\alpha$-dependent.
 The measured dependences of the magnitude of $\Delta R$ at the peak corresponding to the principal BM resonance at $B=B_c/2$ are shown in Figs.~\ref{fig4}c-e for all three THz frequencies.
 All these dependencies can be well fitted by the equation

 with two frequency-dependent fitting parameters $a$ and $b$.
+A photograph of the studied structure is presented in inset in Fig.~\ref{fig4}c.
+The data were obtained using the source and drain contacts labeled S and D. The white dashed line shows the region occupied by the graphene flake.
+The overlap of the contacts and graphene is marked in violet.
 The observed distinct behavior of the CR and BM resonances can be directly attributed to the near-field origin of the BM resonances, see Discussion below.